 We stock a wide variety of materials, use state-of-the-art machines and diligently follow all design specifications.
 We continually strive to improve and optimize our processes and maximize customer convenience.
 Our customers range from inventors to businesses to government agencies.
 We are focused on quality and customer service.

 Get started today - design, price and order your custom parts through eMachineShop.

 - A photo resistant coating is applied to make the sheet metal sensitive to light.

 - A photo mask is placed over the sensitized sheet metal.

 - The sheet is exposed to ultraviolet light.

 - The photo resist is developed into the masked pattern.

 - The sheet is etched to remove exposed metal areas leaving the final part.

 Photo chemical milling offers high precision and detailed shapes in thin metal sheets, free of burrs.
 The process is particularly competitive for complex shapes.

-Photo chemical milling can make almost any 2D shape in relatively thin gauge sheet metal, typically 0.001" to 0.050" thick.
-Applications of photo chemical milling include gaskets, electrical shields, works of art, optical interrupters, shims, eraser shields, etc. The process can also be used for etching which is similar to engraving.
+The chemical process can make almost any 2D shape in relatively thin gauge sheet metal, typically 0.001" to 0.050" thick.
+Applications include gaskets, electrical shields, works of art, optical interrupters, shims, eraser shields, etc. The process can also be used for etching which is similar to engraving.
 Tooling consists of a film transparency.
 Cost reduction options include minimizing thickness and part area.